 Artificial intelligence and algorithms can help tackle climate change, strengthen cybersecurity, and improve customer service, amongst all manner of applications.

 On the other hand, limitations in fairness, safety and security together with a perceived lack of transparency and accountability means these technologies can damage the rights and interests of citizens, consumers and others and, as such, can pose significant potential risks to the organisations that design, develop and deploy them.

 As the adoption of AI and AI-related technologies become more mainstream, awareness diversifies and grows, public opinion consolidates and legislation hardens, the risks are likely to become more reputational in nature.

 Surprisingly little clear, objective, structured information and data exists in the public domain on the limitations, consequences and risks of artificial intelligence, algorithms and automation.

-Accordingly, I have developed an independent, open repository of incidents and controversies driven by and relating to ‘narrow’ and ‘general’ AI and AI-related technologies across the world since 2012.
+Accordingly, I have developed the AIAAIC Repository, an independent, open library of 750+ incidents and controversies driven by and relating to AI and AI-related technologies across the world since 2012.

 Terms and contributions